 Anaphylaxis is a life-threatening allergic reaction and needs urgent medical attention.
-If your child is having an anaphylactic reaction, first lay her flat or keep her sitting.
-Don’t let her stand or walk around.
-Next use an adrenaline auto-injector like EpiPen® if one is available.
+If your child is having an anaphylactic reaction, first lay your child flat or keep them sitting.
+Don’t let your child stand or walk around.
+Next use an adrenaline injector like EpiPen or Anapen if one is available.
 Then call an ambulance – phone 000.

 Dust mite allergy

 Dust mites live in almost every Australian home.
 They live in warm, moist places like mattresses, pillows, soft toys, soft furnishings and carpet.

 The usual symptoms of dust mite allergy include hay fever, eczema and asthma.
 Also, if your child’s nose gets blocked, they might snore.

 Dust mite allergies aren’t seasonal – they happen throughout the year.

 It’s best to focus on reducing the dust mites in your child’s bed and bedroom.
 Here’s how: